Rahulsharma0810/notes-rvsharma-com/Cyber-Security/Networking Principals.md

 - **No built-in retransmission, congestion control, or flow control** (handled by the application layer if needed).

-# Section 5: Connections, Sockets, and Queues
+# Connections, Sockets, and Queues

 ## **Introduction**
 - In this section, we dive into **TCP sockets**, connection handling, and **kernel networking data structures**.